gamebreakers-org/activeai/SESSIONS.md

 ## What I did

 - Fix active_ai/controller.rb to reflect on the correct detected path name
-- Ran a full test with thinkspawn creating DALLE art - it's really cool!
+- Ran a full test with thinkspawn creating DALLE art and sending Slack messages - it's really cool!
 - Released v0.1.1!!

 ## What I learned